 These pages are free- print them out and let your kids take the lead!

-Want to get the free page comic book templates printable….
+Want to get six free comic book templates….

 You’ll also get a weekly newsletter from me with my newest fun projects, printable resources, and seasonal activities!

 There’s no need to subscribe again to access these blank comic page templates.
 Just use your subscriber password to access the Resource Library and download away.
 If you forget the subscriber password don’t worry, I’ve got you covered!
 I include the password and a link to my library in every weekly newsletter!

 Print away with these free comic book templates.
 You can use them in your home or classroom!

 If you enjoyed these comic book templates please share on your favorite social media channel!